ddosian/homelab/README.md

 - **Lab Started**: 4th January 2026
 - **Purpose**: to learn more about networking, infrastructure management, git, CI/CD and other IT related topics
 - **Contents**: this git repo contains most, if not all, of my homelab infrastructure
-- **Scale**: I still consider this lab to be a relatively small one, it defiantly could be much smaller, but at the same time it could also be allot bigger
+- **Scale**: I still consider this lab to be a relatively small one

 ## 📚 Skills Demonstrated